cslev/doh_docker/README.md

 ## Possible arguments (for first time runners, skip this!)
+The run command does not differ to the usual ones, however, our bundled script can be parameterized.
+Therefore, running our container can be done in multiple ways according to your needs.

 `RESOLVER` - The DoH resolver intended to be used!
 By default Cloudflare is set (value of `1`), but you can use Google (`2`), CleanBrowsing (`3`) and Quad9 (`4`).
 More built-in resolver are not supported *yet*.

 `START` - The rank of the **first** website to start the browsing from (according to Alexa's `top-1m.csv` file in the source).
 Default is set to `1`.